emarsden/pg-el/doc/src/about.md

-Tested with **Emacs versions** 30-pre-release, 29.4, 28.2, 27.2 and 26.3.
-Emacs versions older than
-26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don’t include the GnuTLS support which we use to calculate HMACs.
+Tested with **Emacs versions** 31 pre-release, 30.1 and 29.4.
+Emacs versions older than 26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don’t include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.
 Emacs versions before 28.1 will not support the extended query protocol, because the `bindat` package is required.
 We mostly test with Emacs on Linux, but the library also works fine on Microsoft Windows and MacOS.

 You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.